 This prize recognizes outstanding accomplishments in the field of gravitational physics.
 The prize consists of $10,000 and a certificate citing the contributions of the recipient.
 It also includes an allowance for the recipient to travel to a meeting of the Society to receive the award and deliver a lecture.
 It is awarded biennially in odd-numbered years.

-The prize was established by the Topical Group on Gravitation in 1999.
-It is supported by friends of the Topical Group, including major support from David Lee.
+The prize was established by the Topical Group on Gravitation (now Division of Gravitational Physics) in 1999.
+It is supported by friends of the Division, including major support from David Lee.